thomasvilches/Third_strain/README.md

 - h: Int64 \- previous herd immunity in the population (either 5, 10, 20, 30 or 50%).
 - init: Int64 \- number of initial infected for third strain.
 - fm and fs: Float64 \- probability of isolation for symptomatic cases (mild and severe).
+- trans3: Float64 \- third strain transmissibility.
-- trans: Float64 \- third strain transmissibility.
+- trans4: Float64 \- third strain transmissibility.
 - vaccination: Bool \- apply vaccination?.
-- vaccine: string \- either \"pfizer\" or \"moderna\".
 - r: Float64 \- vaccine effectiveness reduction for third strain.
 - index: Int64 \- index to differ different files (see *Model output*).
 - day: Int64 \- after this time of simulation, every individual is allowed to go back to normal contacts.